How Much Does Estate Planning Cost?

 The worst can happen when you least expect it.
 You're putting yourself and your family at risk every day you wait to create your estate plan.

-Start by making a few phone calls to local firms and asking your friends and family to recommend a good estate planning attorney.
+Begin by making a few phone calls to local firms and asking your friends and family to recommend a good estate planning attorney.

-Don't hire the first attorney you meet.
+Don't hire the first lawyer you meet.
 Instead, interview several attorneys to compare prices and personalities.

-A lawyer can give you legal advice and suggest the documents you might need, but no rule says you have to take their advice.
+A lawyer can give you legal advice and suggest the documents you might need to protect them, but no rule says you must take their professional advice.

 The price you pay for estate planning depends on your situation.

-Article written by guest contributor Amy Beardsley and Women Who Money Cofounders Amy Blacklock and Vicki Cook.
+Article written by contributor Amy Beardsley and Women Who Money Cofounders Amy Blacklock and Vicki Cook.